Jako/SmartRouting/docs/usage.md

 `http_host`/`base_url`-to-context relation, so it doesn't perform excessive database lookups.

-You can also fill the `http_host_aliases` context setting with a comma separated list to route multiple domains to one context.
+You can also fill the `http_host_aliases` context setting with a comma-separated list to route multiple domains to one context.

 ## Instructions